 - 5. Use emery cloth to shine copper strands and "roughen up" insulation back about 6 to 10 inches on each wire/cable. - 6.
 Wipe wire/cable with a clean rag to clean off any cleaning debris. - 7.
 Make connection using the correct size connector and test connection for strength. - 8.
-Using Scotchfill insulating putty or mastic, fill all voids, cover all sharp edges, and taper the putty onto the wire/cable insulation for about 3 inches.
+Using Scotchfill insulating putty or mastic, fill all voids, cover all sharp edges, and taper the putty onto the wire/cable insulation for about 3 inches. - denotes update from last revision

 Corrosion Control Manual

 Current Review Previous Review Version Page

-January 13, 2022 February 26, 2019 2.0 Page 38 of 226
+May 23, 2023 February 2, 2023 3.1 Page 38 of 231

-Previous Review Previous Review Version